MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/pipeline-automation.md

 #customer intent: As a developer, I want to automate my deployment pipeline using APIs and Azure DevOps so that I can streamline the release process.
 ---

-# Automate your deployment pipeline by using APIs and Azure DevOps
+# Automate your deployment pipeline for Power BI items by using APIs

 The Microsoft Power BI [deployment pipelines](intro-to-deployment-pipelines.md) tool enables business intelligence teams to build an efficient and reusable release process for their Power BI content.